 Keeping Mint in the Garden

-Most mints are hardy perennials that can be very invasive.
+Most mints are hardy perennials that can be invasive in the garden.
 Sending out feelers that root easily, mint will happily choke out anything else growing in the same plot with it.
-To curb its enthusiasm for expansion, keep mint varieties in a large pot or mesh bag that you have buried in the flowerbed, or enclose it with edging to a depth of five inches.
+To curb its enthusiasm for expansion, keep mint varieties in a large pot or mesh bag that you have buried in the flowerbed, or enclose it with edging to a depth of five inches or so.
 Apply mulch to the bed or around the plot to discourage rooting.

 Mint likes dappled shade and consistent moisture.
 Although I've read that it thrives in alkaline soil, I've found that it will be happy almost anywhere it doesn't dry out.
 Optimal conditions would be areas that are well drained but moist, receiving morning sun but at least partial shade in the afternoon heat.